alexey-naydenov/configen/README.md

 - all objects can be freely copied;
 - during initialization values can be verified to satisfy schema (min, max, etc.);
+- input is parsed once no forward references.

 ### Implementations details: